dsa-org/onboarding/docs/SalesProductManagerOnboarding.md

 - A PM will move a JIRA Ticket into `READY FOR DEVELOPMENT` and assign a developer.

-- The developer is then responsible for moving the JIRA Ticket into 'IN PROGRESS' and then into `ENGINEERING REVIEW`
+- The developer is then responsible for moving the JIRA Ticket into `IN PROGRESS` and then into `ENGINEERING REVIEW`

 - When the ticket moves into `ENGINEERING REVIEW` a senior developer will review your changes.